Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 1. Open PixVerse and sign in.

-2. Choose Grok Imagine from the PixVerse model selector if it is available on your account.
+3. Choose Grok Imagine 1.5 from the model selector if it is available on your account.

-6. Generate the first result, then review motion, composition, subject consistency, and platform fit.
+7. Generate the first result, then review motion, composition, subject consistency, native audio fit, and platform fit.

 Creator goalUse this Grok workflowPrompt or input tip

-Turn a written idea into a short videoText-to-VideoDescribe the subject, action, setting, camera movement, and target format.
+Turn a written idea into a short videoUse the earlier Grok Imagine option or another PixVerse text-to-video model where availableDescribe the subject, action, setting, camera movement, and target format.

-Make a good clip longerExtendStart from a PixVerse-generated clip, then describe the next beat instead of repeating the entire original scene.
+Make a good clip longerUse Extend in a workflow that supports itStart from a PixVerse-generated clip, then describe the next beat instead of repeating the entire original scene.

-These workflows are especially useful for creators who want to move quickly from idea to draft.
+This distinction matters because Grok Imagine 1.5 is not a drop-in replacement for every Grok workflow.
+It is the newer Image-to-Video route.
 For polished delivery, you can continue the project with PixVerse V6, C1, audio tools, or other PixVerse member features depending on the final output you need.

-For Image-to-Video and Reference workflows, build the visual source assets inside PixVerse first.
-Then use Grok Imagine to animate, reference, or extend those assets.
-This keeps the whole workflow on PixVerse instead of asking creators to prepare images in another tool.
+For Grok Imagine 1.5, build the visual source asset inside PixVerse first.
+Then use the generated image as the required Image-to-Video input and ask Grok Imagine 1.5 to animate it.
+This keeps the workflow on PixVerse instead of asking creators to prepare images in another tool.

 PixVerse to Grok Imagine pipeline infographic: source assets, image-to-video, reference-guided clips, extend, and short vertical video for social ads